KarunaKH/Classification-in-Keras/README.md

 PS: Output 0=cat and 1=dog.

-# Code:
-- The code uses the Keras NN library which runs on graph dataflow execution backends such as Tensorflow.
-- The backprop loop runs 50 times(also called epochs)

 # Accuracy: 82%
 This is not bad!
 Considering there were only 2800 pictures to learn from!\
 This goes without saying, the more the data, the better the accuracy of the model!

 # Conclusion:
 As the model is only 82% accurate, there will be some pics that will be misclassified.
 For example, the pics placed in this repository under "MISCLASSIFICATION" folder.
+And there are some pics for "PROPER CLASSIFICATION".